talkable/talkable-docs/source/standalone/custom.rst

 Sign Up
 -------

-Capture the email and make ajax request to Curebit with entered email, campaign tags and possible any other data like first/last name or gender.
+Capture the email and make ajax request to Talkable with entered email, campaign tags and possible any other data like first/last name or gender.
 We return back a json containing offer short code.
 Then redirect user to share page.